6i-software/vba-monologger/docs/src/getting-started/usages/channel.md

-## What is a log channel?
+## What is a channel?

+A [channel](../introduction.html#identifying-a-logger-with-a-channel) refers to the name given to a specific logger.

+This name helps categorize and manage log messages effectively.
+By using different channels, each logger can be configured with specific handlers, formatters, and log levels.
+This ensures that logs from different parts of an application are handled appropriately and organized for easy analysis.

-A [log channel](./introduction.html#identifying-a-logger-with-a-channel) is a powerful way to identify which part of an application a log entry is associated with.
+It is a powerful way to identify which part of an application a log entry is associated with.
 This is especially useful in large applications with multiple components and multiple loggers.

-## Set logger's name into default logger
+## Set log channel into built-in loggers

-In each default loggers provided by the VBA Monologger factory (*e.g. `LoggerConsoleVBA`, `LoggerConsole` or `LoggerFile`*) you can set the name with the first parameter `paramLoggerName`.
+In each default built-in loggers provided by the VBA Monologger factory (*e.g.* `LoggerConsoleVBA`, `LoggerConsole` or `LoggerFile`) you can set the name with its first parameter `paramLoggerName`.

 ```vbscript
 Public Sub howto_set_logger_name()